Trismegiste/SerialIcer/README.md

-If you need to inject this service into another service of yours, use the interface named `SerialIcer` for type-hinting information, as you know Liskov, NEVAR type-hint your method parameters with the concrete class Facade or you will fail at life and people will laugh at you when walking in the street.
+If you need to inject this service into another service of yours, use the interface named `SerialIcer` for type-hinting information, as you know Liskov, NEVAR type-hint your method parameters with the concrete class Facade or you will fail at life and people will laugh at you when walking on the street.

 ## When